aupasana/vedanta/_cards_main_prereqs/03_mimamsa.md

 link: classes/mimamsa
 ---

-How do we reconcile the statements of the vedas?
+How do we understand the teachings of the vedas?

 - artha sangraha